MewsSystems/gitbook-booking-engine/booking-engine-widget/advanced-guide.md

-# Advanced Guide
+# Advanced guide

 ## Full example

-> **Note:**
+Here you can see a full example with all possible options used, with their default values.
->
+To get further information about the options and Javascript API calls, see the [Reference](reference.md).

-> Direct configuration of Distributor through the options has been deprecated and it will be disabled in future.
-Prefer to use Distributor Configuration in Commander.
-The only supported now are`configurationIds`and`openElements`.
+> **Note:** Direct configuration of the booking engine through the options has been deprecated and will be disabled in future.

-Example with all possible options and their default values follows.
-To get further information about the options and an API call, see the [reference](reference.md).
+> Instead use Booking Engine Configuration in **Mews Operations**.
+The only supported options now are `configurationIds` and `openElements`.

-**Important: This is just an example, do not copy this directly to your website!**
+> **Important:** This is just an example, do not copy this directly to your website!

 ```javascript
 <script>